How IMS Works with You to Protect Your Mentors

 We want to make your background check process as seamless as possible.
 There are two options for you to complete your background checks:

-We are partnered with Verified Volunteers to provide a seamless & secure way for your organization to do background checks.
+We are partnered with Sterling Volunteers to provide a seamless & secure way for your organization to do background checks.

 They provide the most comprehensive and accurate background checks available and include the Department of Justice Sex Offender Search—the only up-to-date, comprehensive source of sex offender information.